markterweele/windows-itpro-docs/windows/privacy/configure-windows-diagnostic-data-in-your-organization.md

 > - Windows 10, versions 20H2 and newer
 > - Windows 11, versions 21H2 and newer

-Starting with the January 2023 preview cumulative update, how you enable the processor configuration option depends on the billing address of the Azure AD tenant to which your devices are joined.
+Starting with the January 2023 preview cumulative update, how you enable the processor configuration option depends on the billing address of the Microsoft Entra tenant to which your devices are joined.

-#### Devices in Azure AD tenants with a billing address in the European Union (EU) or European Free Trade Association (EFTA)
+#### Devices in Microsoft Entra tenants with a billing address in the European Union (EU) or European Free Trade Association (EFTA)

-For Windows devices with diagnostic data turned on and that are joined to an [Azure AD tenant with billing address](/azure/cost-management-billing/manage/change-azure-account-profile) in the EU or EFTA, the Windows diagnostic data for that device will be automatically configured for the processor option.
+For Windows devices with diagnostic data turned on and that are joined to an [Microsoft Entra tenant with billing address](/azure/cost-management-billing/manage/change-azure-account-profile) in the EU or EFTA, the Windows diagnostic data for that device will be automatically configured for the processor option.
 The Windows diagnostic data for those devices will be processed in Europe.

 From a compliance standpoint, this change means that Microsoft will be the processor and the organization will be the controller of the Windows diagnostic data.
 IT admins for those organizations will become responsible for responding to their users’ [data subject requests](/compliance/regulatory/gdpr-dsr-windows).

-#### Devices in Azure AD tenants with a billing address outside of the EU and EFTA
+#### Devices in Microsoft Entra tenants with a billing address outside of the EU and EFTA

-For Windows devices with diagnostic data turned on and that are joined to an [Azure AD tenant with billing address](/azure/cost-management-billing/manage/change-azure-account-profile) outside of the EU and EFTA, to enable the processor configuration option, the organization must sign up for any of the following enterprise services, which rely on diagnostic data:
+For Windows devices with diagnostic data turned on and that are joined to an [Microsoft Entra tenant with billing address](/azure/cost-management-billing/manage/change-azure-account-profile) outside of the EU and EFTA, to enable the processor configuration option, the organization must sign up for any of the following enterprise services, which rely on diagnostic data:

 - [Windows Update for Business reports](/windows/deployment/update/wufb-reports-overview)
 - [Windows Autopatch](/windows/deployment/windows-autopatch/overview/windows-autopatch-overview)